Uniroyal Giant Tire

 The Uniroyal Giant Tire was created by the United States Rubber Company for the 1964 New York World's Fair, where it functioned as a Ferris wheel.
-Since 1966 it has served as a static display in Allen Park, Michigan, alongside Interstate 94, between the Southfield Freeway interchange and Outer Drive overpass.
+Since 1966 it has been a static display alongside Interstate 94 in Allen Park, Michigan, United States between the Southfield Freeway interchange and Outer Drive overpass.

 Dimensions

 The tire has a diameter of 80 ft and weighs 12 ST, is anchored in 24 ft of concrete and steel, and can withstand hurricane-force winds.